All Episodes

 What people are we talking about here?

-You if you want to call them the uninformed voters, those are the ones I mean, I wouldn't use that term, but if you want to call them that, just die hard un uninformed voters, young kids, Democrats, occupy Wall Street, unions, whatever I mean, you can look at all of these union.
+If you want to call them the uninformed voters, those are the ones that, I mean, I wouldn't use that term, but if you want to call them that, just die-hard uninformed voters, young kids, Democrats, Occupy Wall Street, unions, whatever.

 Okay, okay.